0x4007/travel-stipend/README.md

 -   Node.js (v20.10.0 or higher, primarily for compatibility if Bun isn't used)
 -   Git (for submodules and hooks)
 -   [Deno](https://deno.land/) (if deploying the proxy function to Deno Deploy)
+-   `openssl` command-line tool (if needing to convert private key format)

 ## Setup